TechAkayy/frameworks-lite-for-pinegrow/README.md

 ❗Note: This is not an official plugin by the Pinegrow team, rather a personal contribution for the community.
 Follow me on twitter - [@techakayy](https://twitter.com/techakayy)

 💻 Pinegrow plugins can be used only with Pinegrow desktop apps like Pinegrow Web Editor or Vue Designer.
 So, this plugin is not for Pinegrow Online or Pinegrow WP Plugin.
-Also, [Vue Designer](https://vuedesigner.com) already includes this feature.
+Also, [Vue Designer](https://vuedesigner.com) already includes this feature and more, refer to below [section](#development--contribution) for further details.

 💙 This plugin is free to use, open-sourced with MIT license.
 Feel free to fork and improve.
 PRs, improvements to documentation, text/video tutorials are welcomed.